Find Trade Colleges

 Read full report on Civil Engineering Technology at Lake Land College

-Sinclair Community College landed the #10 spot in the 2023 rankings for the best value associate degree civil engineering technology programs.
-Sinclair Community College is a fairly large public school located in the city of Dayton.
+With a ranking of #10, Sinclair Community College did quite well on this year’s best value schools for civil engineering technology students working on their associate degree.
+Sinclair Community College is a fairly large public school located in the medium-sized city of Dayton.

 Sinclair Community College undergraduate students pay an average of $8,316 in tuition and fees each year.